 As a Medicinal Chemistry student you'll gain a strong foundation in biological and chemical techniques that are relevant to the pharmaceutical world.
 You'll also have the chance to learn about the synthesis, reactivity and analysis of organic compounds, and you'll gain valuable insight into the pharmacological, regulatory and ethical aspects of these bioactive compounds.

-As part of your Medicinal Chemistry specialisation you can do CHEM 398, the Medicinal Chemistry capstone course, where you'll work independently and in small groups to investigate both currently used and potential new therapeutic agents.
+As part of your Medicinal Chemistry specialisation you can do CHEM 399, where you will work individually and in small groups to showcase your knowledge of modern drugdiscovery and development that you have learned throughout your specialisation.

 Physics